MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     ![Screenshot of the Foundry project home page.](./media/foundry-portal-home.png)

+    >**Note**: Close any quick start panes that are opened in order to access your project's Foundry home page.

 ## Part 1: Explore Foundry model text analysis capabilities

 In this part of the exercise, you'll use the **new** Foundry portal and a general-purpose large language model (LLM) to perform text analysis through natural language prompts.
 An LLM can handle a wide variety of tasks through prompting alone.